 Evidence of the importance of emotional control as part of an organizational culture (Van Maanen & Kunda, 1989; Waldron & Krone, 1991)

-If you work in a university, research, or clinical setting and are interested in using or participating in peer-reviewed research with this tool, please reach out to receive free resources.
+If you work in a university, research, or clinical setting and are interested in using or participating in peer-reviewed research with this tool, please reach out and let us know how we can be of help!
 We are interested in testing the validity of this chart as a measure of human emotions or affect, and whether inclusion of this chart in standard survey/questionnaire batteries will improve participant response rates on items assessing 'sensitive' health-related behaviors (i.e. substance use and unhealthy eating habits).

 We hypothesize that inclusion of this chart will be associated with higher participant response rates on measures of 'sensitive' heath-related behaviors, and that this effect may be associated with greater participant interest in the research and more positive participant attitudes toward the research (i.e. greater inclination toward participation) (Saleh & Bista, 2017).

 Prints of images on this website have been donated to counseling offices in 10 major research universities, 27 Pre-K and K-12 schools, one not-for-profit hospital, a juvenile detention center, two eating disorder centers, an army career counseling office, a local humane society, one private group practice, and a research laboratory that explores animal-human interactions.
 We are also a proud sponsor of the 2018 Pasadena Humane Society Wiggle Waggle Walk.

 - Asian Americans Advancing Justice (2009).
 A. Speaks: Language diversity and English proficiency by Los Angeles County Service Planning Area.Retrieved at: http://advancingjustice-la.org/media-and-publications/publications/la-speaks-language-diversityand-english-proficiency-los-angeles-county